N. Korea fires unidentified projectile toward East Sea: S. Korean military | Yonhap News Agency

 N. Korea fires unidentified projectile toward East Sea: S. Korean military

+Military authorities here presume the launch involves a ballistic missile, a source said.

-The latest launch came after the North test-fired what it claimed to be a tactical guided weapon on April 16.
+The latest launch came after the North launched a ballistic missile Wednesday.

 Concerns have persisted that the North could continue to carry out provocations, such as another intercontinental ballistic missile (ICBM) or a nuclear test.